Joehuu/osu-wiki/wiki/Performance_troubleshooting/en.md

 - Make sure you're not forcing VSync on at your display drivers (it should be set to "off" or "application preference").
 - Try changing frame limiter and see if it improves the situation.
 - Make sure you are running osu! in exclusive (not borderless) fullscreen mode.
 This will always improve performance.
-- Make sure you have [game mode](https://www.windowscentral.com/how-enable-disable-game-mode-windows-10) enabled.
-It allows windows to provide dedicated cores and resources to osu!.
 - Open task manager and order the list (under Details) by CPU.
 Look for any high CPU usage during periods of low frame rate, for instance by a background virus or malware scanner.
 You can run osu! windowed or leave task manager on a second display to diagnose this while you are playing or running a beatmap in autoplay.

 ## Frame Limiters